Meet Your Late Night Live Production Team

 Bass Guitar (also keyboards, guitar) - - 5th CTTE - - Favorite Artists: King Crimson, Genesis, Gentle Giant, UK, Steven Wilson, Depeche Mode, Oingo Boingo, Beatles, Creedence.

 Grew up on Long Island.
 Began piano lessons at 4.
 Sixth grade band teacher got pissed off at me for emptying my trombone's spit valve a few times on the kid sitting in front of me (well it was funny at the time).
 He took my trombone, stuck a bass guitar in my hands & said welcome to jazz band.
-Got my own bass at 13, a '71 pink sunburst Ric, and took off learning how to play.
-Saw King Crimson for the 1st time on 4/28/1973.
-Still remember the date.
+Got my own bass at 13, a '71 pink sunburst Ric, and feverishly took off learning how to play.
+Saw King Crimson for the 1st time on April 28th 1973.
+Still remember that date.
 John Wetton/Bill Bruford, most powerful rhythm section I ever heard.
-Changed my life.
+John's playing changed my life.
 I HAD to play like that.
-In '74, I followed Crimson all over the the east coast, became friends with 2 roadies, & for the final 3 shows I "assisted" them (don't touch anything kid).
-At the last show in Central Park, I watched from the wings.
+In '74, I followed Crimson all over the the east coast, became friends with two roadies, & for the final 3 shows I was allowed to "assist" them (don't touch anything kid).
+At the last show in Central Park, backstage pass around my neck, I watched from the wings.
 Nobody knew it then, but that night's encore "Starless" was the last song they ever played live with that lineup.
 In college I was in a few bands, including a rising NY punk band.
-We played the CBGB, & Max's Kansas City from '77 to '79, and met just about everyone in the NYC underground scene.
-Through those connections, I freelanced as a session musician through 80's and did mostly TV commercials & jingles.
-Wrote some original songs, formed a band to play them (Dear France), and in the late 80's we were signed to Passion Records.
-Soon afterwards, the company CEO was arrested & imprisoned for serial child molestation.
+We played the CBGB, & Max's Kansas City circuit from '77 to '79, and met just about everyone in the NYC underground music scene.
+Through those connections, I freelanced as a session musician through the mid 80's and did mainly TV commercials & jingles.
+Wrote some original songs, formed a band to play them (Dear France), and in the late 80's we were signed to Passion Records (div of WB).
+Soon afterwards, the company founder was arrested & later imprisoned for serial child molestation.
 Company folded, contract voided.
 I took a break from music.
 Fast forward... got married, had kids, moved to Florida, played in local bands, got divorced, started 2 successful companies, And then in 2003, I met Devora.... love of my life!!!
 Five terrific kids between us.
-We got married in 2010, bought a ranch in the sticks with cows, horses, goats, chickens.
-Then in 2014, I happened upon an advertisement for something called "Cruise To The Edge".... and I think you know the rest!!
+We got married in 2010, bought a ranch in the sticks with cows, horses, goats, chickens, etc. Then in 2014, I happened upon an advertisement for something called "Cruise To The Edge".... and I think you know the rest!!
 Here we go again.....Welcome to The Grid :-)

 JOHN HADDAD - HOUSTON,TX